Southerngirl13/photoflipcard/README.md

 <h2 align="center">
-Practice exercise for a CSS grid layout using perspective to give a 3D effect with JavaScript to be sure the styled items alternate correctly as the number of items on each row changes.
+Practice exercise for CSS grid & perspective layout and font shadowing.
+JavaScript is used to make sure items alternate correctly as the number of items on each row changes.
 </h2>
 <br>